 Windows has these 5 templates for customizing folders: General Items, Documents, Pictures, Music, Videos.

-To reset the folder views for all folders of a particular type or template, use these steps:
+To reset the folder views for all folders of a particular type (template), use these steps:

 This resets the folder view settings for all folders of type Pictures.